lacanoid/datalink/docs/pg_datalinker.md

 pg_datalinker
 =============

+*pg_datalinker* is a Datalink File Manager deamon, which normally runs in the background.

+It is not meant to be run directly, but rather managed with [`dlfm`](dlfm.md) command.

-Datalinker runs a loop checking entries in `datalink.dl_linked_files` table.
+Datalinker uses entries in `datalink.dl_linked_files` table.
 Here it sees the results of transactions already commited in postgres.

 It then attempts to modify linked files accordingly.

-It is not meant to be run directly, but rather managed with [`dlfm`](dlfm.md) command.
+It also deletes (purges) temporary and aborted files created from postgres with `datalink.write()`, `datalink.write_text()` and `dlreplacecontent()` and such functions.

-It needs to run as UNIX superuser `root` because it needs to.
+It needs to run as UNIX superuser `root` because it needs to change file ownership and permissions and whatnot.

 Responsibilities
 ----------------